verhovsky/autoflake/README.rst

     from .endpoints import role, token, user, utils  # noqa

-That line will instruct ``autoflake`` to let that specific line as is.
+That line will instruct ``autoflake`` to leave that specific line as is.